penway/homepage/content/post/Courses/ME5410/Lesson1/index.md

 atom of Ti can **shift** under the influence of electric field; and can even lead to deformation, but the movement typically small and limited, but can be more precise than using a motor.

+*page 36*

+14 basic cell -> 32 crystallographic point groups

+*page 37*

+crystal structure is ideal, but in reality, there are defects.
+(can be useful)

+*page 42*

+left: normal process for ceramic
+right: tape casting

+all ceramic need sinterring, because the ceramic is made of powder, and the powder is not bonded together, so need to be sinterring to bond them together.

+*page 44*

+Solid solution: mixing two solid together, and they are mixed at atomic level, to form a new material.